 But further trials led by Professor Johann de Bono have shown that olaparib could also work in prostate cancer, for men whose tumours have mutations in specific genes.

-Professor David Dearnaley led the recent CHHiP trial, which showed that fewer, larger doses of radiotherapy are just as effective as the standard regime – sparing patients the inconvenience of unnecessary hospital appointments, and reducing the rate of side-effects.
+This led to changes in clinical guidance, which are now sparing patients the inconvenience of unnecessary hospital appointments and reducing the rate of side-effects.

 Support our research